n8henrie/fauxmo-plugins/README.md

 - Your plugin will be class that inherits from the `fauxmo.plugins.FauxmoPlugin` ABC.
-- Your plugin will override the abstract methods `on` and `off`, which will unsurprisingly be called when you tell Alexa to turn a Fauxmo device on or off.
-They should return a `bool` that suggests whether they succeeded.
+- Your plugin will override the abstract methods `on`, `off`, and `get_state`, which will unsurprisingly be called when you tell Alexa to turn a Fauxmo device on or off, and when Alexa [queries the device state](https://github.com/n8henrie/fauxmo-plugins/issues/3).
+The `on` and `off` methods should return a `bool` that suggests whether they succeeded, and `get_state` should return `"on"`, `"off"`, or `"unknown"`.
+If you have no way to query state, consider using a simple `return "unknown"` as your `get_state` method.
 - Your plugin will be initialized if the exact (case sensitive) name is listed as a key under the `PLUGINS` section in your Fauxmo configuration (please see the Fauxmo docs for details), and if you include the path to the file